Tucson artifacts: History

 On September 13, 1924, Charles Manier and his father stopped to examine some old lime kilns while driving northwest of Tucson on Silverbell Road.
 Manier saw an object protruding about 2 inch from the soil.
 He dug it out, revealing that it was a lead cross measuring 20 inch and weighing 64 lb.
 Between 1924 and 1930 additional objects were extracted from the caliche, a layer of soil in which the soil particles have been cemented together by lime.
 Caliche often takes a long period of time to form, but it can be made and placed around an article in a short period of time, according to a report written by James Quinlan, a retired Tucson geologist who had worked for the U.S. Geological Survey.
 Quinlan also concluded that it would be easy to bury articles in the soft, silt material, and associated caliche in the lime kiln where the objects were found at the margin of prior trenches.
 The objects were believed, by their discoverer and main supporters, to be of a Roman Judeo-Christian colony existing in what is now known as Arizona between 790 and 900 AD.
 No other find has been formally established as placing any Roman colony in the area, nor anywhere else in North America.
+Early accounts described Manier as deeply shaken by the size and weight of the initial cross, convinced he had uncovered something of profound historical significance.
+Local interest grew rapidly, and informal excavations were soon carried out by curious residents, often without proper documentation.
+This lack of systematic methodology created long-lasting problems for archaeological evaluation, as precise stratigraphic data were lost.
+The Manier family, believing they had discovered tangible proof of forgotten settlers, began contacting museums and journalists in the hope that professionals would confirm their conclusions.
+While some local scholars initially reacted with enthusiasm, others urged caution, noting that the site had been disturbed in earlier decades during lime-processing operations that could have created artificial contexts.
+As the debate intensified, the artifacts became embroiled in local politics, with some community members advocating for preservation of the site as a historic landmark and others dismissing the entire affair as foolishness.
+The period between 1924 and 1930 saw numerous unofficial digs, fueled partly by the Great Depression and the hope that more valuable relics might be found.
+Ultimately, the prolonged activity around the site shaped the legend of the Tucson artifacts as much as the objects themselves.